PHYSIOLOGY OF VISION I - 48

 Rod cells, or rods, are photoreceptor cells in the retina of the eye that can function in less intense light than can the other type of photoreceptor, cone cells.
 Since they are more light-sensitive, rods are responsible for night vision.
 Named for their cylindrical shape, rods are concentrated at the outer edges of the retina (see peripheral vision).
 There are about 100 million rod cells in the human retina.

 A rod cell is sensitive enough to respond to a single photon of light.
 Since rods require less light to function than cones, they are therefore the primary source of visual information at night.
 Cone cells, on the other hand, require tens to hundreds of photons to become activated.
 Additionally, multiple rod cells converge on a single interneuron, collecting and amplifying the signals.
 This convergence comes at a cost to visual acuity, however, since the pooled information from multiple cells is less distinct than if the visual system received information from each rod cell individually.
 The convergence of rod cells also tends to make peripheral vision very sensitive to movement.
 Rod cells also respond more slowly to light than do cones, so stimuli they receive are added over about a hundred milliseconds.
 While this makes rods more sensitive to smaller amounts of light, it also means that their ability to sense temporal changes (such as quickly changing images) is less accurate than that of cones (Kandel et al., 2000).
-Because they have only one type of light sensitive pigment (rather than the three types that human cone cells have), rods have little, if any, role in color vision.
+Because they have only one type of light sensitive pigment (rather than the three types that human cone cells have), rods have little, if any, role in color vision. - Describe synaptic terminals of photoreceptors?

-Like cones, rod cells have a synaptic terminal, an inner segment, and an outer segment.
+- Like cones, rod cells have a synaptic terminal, an inner segment, and an outer segment.
 The synaptic terminal forms a synapse with another neuron, for example a bipolar cell.
 The inner and outer segments are connected by a cilium (Kandel et al., 2000).
 The inner segment contains organelles and the cell's nucleus, while the outer segment, which is pointed toward the front of the eye, contains the light-absorbing materials (Kandel et al., 2000).

-Compare Rods and Cones?
+- Compare Rods and Cones?

-Describe the 5 major steps in phototransduction of photoreceptors?
+Here is a chart - Describe the 5 major steps in phototransduction of photoreceptors?

-1. “Dark current”, photoreceptors depolarized in darkness
+1. “Dark currentâ€, photoreceptors depolarized in darkness

 2. cGMP-gated cation channel